Julia-Marcal/packet-scope/README.md

-packet-scope
-GoShark is a lightweight network packet monitoring and analysis tool written in Go.
+packet-scope is a lightweight network packet monitoring and analysis tool written in Go.
 It demonstrates how to separate domain logic from infrastructure using Domain-Driven Design (DDD) principles, while providing basic packet sniffing and analysis features.

 ```
 packet-scope/